 So if you’ve just put down a supremely stupid bet, then you should probably take a screenshot of it and then get in touch with the bookie’s customer service team as fast as possible.
 Chances are that they won’t do anything, but if you’re really lucky, they might just take pity on you.

-It could be a bet on something daft like Oldham Athletic to win the Premier League next season, or for Harry Maguire to play a decent match.
+It could be a bet on something daft like Oldham Athletic to win the Premier League next season, or for Liverpool to not pick up a single point in their Premier League title defence.
 After all, we’re only human and it’s easy to get carried away when betting on something as emotive as sport.

 Plus it’s worth remembering that we all suffer those technological malfunctions every now and then.
 It could be something as simple as adding one too many zeroes on the end of that risky acca bet.
 Whatever the reason, it doesn’t make a foolish bet any less painful.
 Thankfully, there are some ways that you can dull the pain of these misguided bets.